 How long does it take for the bruising to go away after eyelid surgery?

 The bruising that comes along with eyelid surgery is not much different from any other kind of bruising and takes about 10-14 days to pass.
-I try to minimize that possibility by how I inject the numbing medicine into the area for the incision, taping the incision immediately afterward and icing immediately afterwards.
+I try to minimize bruising with how I inject the numbing medicine into the area for the incision, taping the incision immediately afterward and icing immediately afterwards.
 As soon as possible, I like to encourage massaging of the tissue to help dissipate any discoloration.
 Most people look pretty good at 5 days and conceal any residual bruising with cover up!

 How long does an upper eyelid lift last?